HiPhish/msgpack-racket/README.rst

 License
 #######

-Released under the GPL v3 license, see the COPYING_ file for details.
+Released under the GPLv3 license, see the COPYING_ file for details.

 .. _COPYING: COPYING.txt